minio/docs/source/reference/minio-mc/mc-share-upload.rst

 .. end-mc-share-upload-desc

-Applications can perform a ``PUT`` to retrieve the object from the URL.
+Applications can perform a ``PUT`` to upload an object using the URL.

 For more information on shareable object URLs, see the Amazon S3 documentation on :aws-docs:`Pre-Signed URLs